mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 ```
 Liffa Return Trajectory

-On Obscura tova 0.9, I inspected the spacerail and The agreed and checked trajectory is as follows:
+On Obscura day 0 tick 18548, I inspected the spacerail and The agreed and checked trajectory is as follows:

-First Bleed Entry: Over Heiko Center, Obscura + tova 4.3.7
+First Bleed Entry: Over Heiko Center, Obscura + day 4, tick 6192
-Second Bleed Entry: Over Holragi-Spacerail, Obscura + tova 4.7.12
+Second Bleed Entry: Over Holragi-Spacerail, Obscura + day 4, tick 13824
-Final Approach: Ulukoma - Ulu Lao 2-ka, Obscura + tova 4.11.6
+Final Approach: Ulukoma + 31600 paces to Ulu, Obscura + day 4, tick 19872

 - Jathi

 (Godspeed, Liffa)
 ```

-"4.11.6.
-Ulukoma - Ulu Lao 2-ka" I said aloud as I wrote on my arm.
+"d4 t19872 UK + 31600p Ulu" I said aloud as I wrote on my arm.
 "You are not forgotten, Liffa.
 I'm coming for you."

 I packed my things while Pomri wrote a note for Jathi, in the inevitable case that he woke up disoriented and confused.
 We didn't know if he'd understand language or writing when he woke, but it was worth a try.
 Even for a dead man.